AlirezaFakhrii/AlirezaFakhrii/README.md

 - 👋 Hi, I’m @AlirezaFakhrii
-- 👀 I’m interested in python .
+- 👀 I’m interested in python, C++.
-- 🌱 I’m currently learning kivy.
 - 📫 How to reach me alirezafh113@gmail.com

 <!---